elbec/RSA-GeneratAndCheck/README.md

 How to generate a RSA-Signature with private key:

 1. Step:
-Press the Button "Create Keys" --> Now you have generate a private and a public key.
+Press the button "Create Keys" --> Now you have generate a private and a public key.

 2. Step:
 Write the text which should be signed by the private key in the textbox named "source text".